Solar inverter prices - Updated June 2025

 Obviously pricing is good as it's the lowest in almost every category.

-If I have a concern it's simply that this brand is exclusive to just one wholesaler.
+If I have a concern specifically about SAJ, it's simply that this brand is exclusive to just one wholesaler.

 Granted, its a large National wholesaler who have been around twelve years.